 Students can earn a Bachelor of Arts (BA) in Theatre Arts.

-- Complete, or begin to complete, four semesters of the same world language (fourth-level proficiency) as needed for Iowa’s General Education Program.
-The requirement may be fulfilled by the appropriate high school work.
+• Complete, or begin to complete, the world language requirement as needed for Iowa’s General Education Program.

-- Check out the theatre website for further information, http://theatre.uiowa.edu/
+• Check out the theatre website for further information.

 Use the 2 Plus 2 website and the Online Equivalency Guide to determine appropriate transfer course equivalencies.
 Transfer students with an AA degree from an Iowa or Illinois community college will enter the university having fulfilled all of the General Education CORE Program requirements (except World Language and Diversity and Inclusion) in the College of Liberal Arts and Sciences.